Background

 4. Why doesn’t God just make it clear that He exists?

 Although there are many well-defended, complex, formal proofs of God’s existence, the basic deduction is very simple: reality is the way it is, and there should be a reason for that.
-Just as a man with no awareness of gravity knows that some things fall and others do not, man is aware that He lives within a broader range of existence, knows that some things are right and wrong, and sees that the world is coherent.
+Just as a man with no awareness of gravity knows that some things fall and others do not, man is aware that there’s more to existence than himself, knows that some things are right and wrong, and sees that the world is coherent.
 Far from being hidden, God is knowable through clear, fundamental logical deductions about reality… which is literally the least-hidden a thing could possibly be.

 5. Where is Australia?